StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 # S&P-500-Stock-Market-Prediction

-Personal Project till the end of June
+Personal Project till the end of June.

-The main purpose of this project is to compare the performance between traditional time series analysis ARIMA models with modern deep learning using TensorFlow2
+The main purpose of this project is to compare the performance between traditional time series analysis ARIMA models with modern deep learning using TensorFlow2.

 This is a fun practice, I really enjoy it!
 I know I still have a long way to go before I can be a TensorFlow2 Skywalker:)